Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận03/01/2025

-(CLO) Millions of Chinese civil servants were given pay raises this week, a move that is expected to boost consumer spending and help boost economic growth.
+(CLO) Millions of Chinese civil servants were announced to receive a pay raise this week.
+This decision is expected to help increase consumer spending and contribute to economic growth.

 The last time China publicly announced a nationwide pay rise for civil servants was in 2015, when the government increased local officials' salaries by more than 30% as part of efforts to fight corruption and boost consumer purchasing power.